 Developers are promising some impressive figures for DDR5 and have been quoted saying the latest RAM modules will have twice the performance of today’s DDR4-3200 RAM.
 All sounds mighty impressive, but what exactly does twice the performance mean?

 Well, in a nutshell, the DDR5 design promises to hit shelves with double the density and double the speed of 1st gen DDR4-3200 modules.
-In addition to this, where DDR4 maxes out at 32GB per stick, DDR5 will be able to accommodate a much greater volume – with 128GB not being out of the question.
+That basically means, where DDR4 maxes out at 16GB per stick, DDR5 will be able to accommodate 32GB in the same space.

 Furthermore, we believe that DDR5 will be able to reach at least 6400Mhz in consumer options.
 However, if DDR4 is anything to go off, we will likely see much higher speeds thanks to aftermarket overclocking.
-This will naturally be a perfect fit for AMD APUs & CPUs as they tend to thrive on higher speed memory.
+This will naturally be a perfect fit for AMD APU’s & CPU’s as they thrive on higher speed memory.

 The table below outlines some of the finer details that we can expect from the latest module.